AriMarkowitz/BirdCallClassifier/NEXT_STEPS.md

 - [ ] **Rare-label validation slice** — maintain a reporting view focused on low-resource classes so leaderboard improvements are not driven only by already-common species.

 ### 5. Bird-MAE-Base backbone (deprioritized)
-- [ ] **Replace HTSAT with Bird-MAE-Base** — self-supervised ViT-B/16 (85M params, 768-dim embeddings) pretrained via masked autoencoder on BirdSet's 9.7k species ([model](https://huggingface.co/DBD-research-group/Bird-MAE-Base)).
+- [x] **Replace HTSAT with Bird-MAE-Base** — NO NOTABLE BENEFIT - self-supervised ViT-B/16 (85M params, 768-dim embeddings) pretrained via masked autoencoder on BirdSet's 9.7k species ([model](https://huggingface.co/DBD-research-group/Bird-MAE-Base)).
 Potentially better representations but ~2.5x larger than HTSAT-tiny.
 Previously prototyped on `bird-mae-backbone` branch but deprioritized in favor of HTSAT+NMF approach.
 Would need to verify it fits in Kaggle's 90-min CPU inference window.

 ---